Combinatorial properties of Newton maps: Introduction

-We give a brief overview of the graph invariant that is used to classify postcritically \emph{finite} Newton maps, referring the reader to Figure \ref{Fig_Deg4SmallBasilicas} for motivation.
+We give a brief overview of the graph invariant that will be used to classify postcritically \emph{finite} Newton maps in \cite{LMS2}.
 If $N_p$ is a postcritically finite Newton map, then as in \cite{MRS}, we define the channel diagram $\Delta$ of $N_p$ to be the union of the accesses from finite fixed points of $N_p$ to $\infty$ (see Section \ref{Sec_NewtonGraph}).
-Next, the Newton graph of level $n$ is constructed to be the connected component of $N_p^{-n}(\Delta)$ containing $\infty$ and is denoted by $\Delta_n$.
+Next, using the notation $N_p^{n}:=N_p^{\circ n}$, the Newton graph of level $n$ is constructed to be the connected component of $N_p^{-n}(\Delta)$ containing $\infty$ and is denoted by $\Delta_n$.
 For a sufficiently high level $n$, the Newton graph captures the behavior of critical points mapping onto fixed points.
+See Figure \ref{Fig_PreFixedExample} for an example of a Newton graph of level one.

 We call a critical point \emph{free} if it is not contained in the Newton graph $\Delta_n$ for any level $n$; put differently, a critical point is free if its forward orbit does not contain a fixed point.
+See Figure \ref{Fig_Deg4SmallBasilicas} for an example of a Newton map with free critical points.
 We now describe the combinatorial objects that capture the behavior of free critical points.

-For each periodic postcritical point of $N_p$ having period greater than one (i.e.\ a periodic postcritical point that isn't a root of $p$), we construct extended Hubbard trees (possibly degenerate, i.e. consisting of a single point) which contain them and describe the combinatorics of the corresponding polynomial-like maps (see Section \ref{Sec_RenormalizationNewton}).
+For each periodic postcritical point of $N_p$ having period greater than one (i.e.\ a periodic postcritical point that isn't $\infty$ or a root of $p$), we use the renormalization result of \cite{DLSS} to produce a local model using extended Hubbard trees.
 To capture the behavior of critical points that map into a Hubbard tree after some number of iterates, appropriate preimages are taken of these Hubbard trees.

 Thus far, all postcritical points are contained in either the Newton graph or one of the Hubbard tree (preimages), but the Hubbard trees are disjoint from the Newton graph.
-To remedy this, ``Newton rays" are used to connect the extended Hubbard trees to the Newton graph (see Section \ref{Sec_Newtrays}).
-The Newton rays are comprised of preimages of edges of the Newton graph, and the rays land at repelling periodic points on the Hubbard trees.
+To remedy this, ``Newton rays" are used to connect certain repelling periodic points on the extended Hubbard trees to the Newton graph (see Section \ref{Sec_Newtrays}).
+Each Newton ray is either an internal ray in the immediate basin of a root, or is comprised of infinitely many preimages of edges of the Newton graph.